 For the topics of quality management, standards, risk management, and metrics, the material is largely taken from:

 Any later edition is also fine.

-For the topics of formal methods and formal specification: in previous years, the unit covered use of the Z notation, a formal specification language.
-Although still used, use of Z notation is not especially common nowadays, and the unit will instead briefly cover use of the Alloy specification language and model analysis tool, described in the following book:
+For the topics of formal methods and formal specification, the unit briefly covers use of the Alloy specification language and model analysis tool, described in the following book:

 For students who are interested – although this goes beyond what we cover in the unit – the freely available textbooks in the series “Software Foundations” provide an excellent guide to using formal methods to improve the reliability of software systems.
 However, working through those would require a whole semester, and we only have 2 weeks to spend on the topic.
 (Some more excellent resources on formal methods are listed at https://avigad.github.io/formal_methods_in_education/.)

-Students may also be interested in the Dafny language, which includes a Hoare logic–style verifier as parts of its compiler.
+Students may also be interested in the Dafny language, which includes a Hoare logic–style verifier as part of its compiler.